 - Better Broadband for Oxfordshire Programme – contract now completed enabling over 80,000 premises to access superfast broadband

 - Businesses in Rural Oxfordshire – EAFRD funded contracts with BT and Airband delivering ultrafast broadband to rural Oxfordshire, focused on improving business productivity.
 Delivery of this project completed August 2022.

-- Rural Gigabit Connectivity Hub Site Contract – focused on connecting public sector buildings with gigabit-capable connectivity
+- GigaHubs Project – focused on connecting public sector buildings with gigabit-capable connectivity.

 - Mobile Coverage – focused on improving 3G and 4G coverage, and the rollout of 5G across the county.

-The Digital Infrastructure Programme is run by Craig Bower (Programme Director), Mark Hopping (Voice and Digital Connectivity Programme Manager), Kerry Colston (GigaHubs Programme Manager), Claire Hutchins-Lee (Project Manager – Data Specialist), Anna Miles (Project Manager), Tamar Bowley (Senior Marketing & Comms.
-Lead) and Jack Paviour (Admin Officer) with Tim Spiers (Director of Digital and ICT) as the Executive Director and Councillor Glynis Phillips, Cabinet Member for Corporate Services.
+The Digital Infrastructure Programme is run by Craig Bower (Digital Connectivity Programme Director), Mark Hopping (Voice and Digital Connectivity Programme Manager), Kerry Colston (GigaHubs Programme Manager), Claire Hutchins-Lee (Principal Project Manager – Data Specialist), Anna Miles (Project Manager) and Jack Paviour (Admin Officer).
+With Tim Spiers (Director of Digital and ICT) as the Executive Director and Councillor Glynis Phillips (Cabinet Member for Corporate Services).